 Key features of the plugin

-- Different order number formats to create a custom order number sequence
+- Multiple order number formats to setup custom order numbers

 - Auto-reset for custom order numbers at a set interval

-- Custom increment for the custom order numbers
+- Custom increment for the custom order number sequences

 - Dynamic preview of the custom order ID sequence